norlab-ulaval/libnabo/README.md

 You can specify them with a command-line tool, `ccmake`, or with a graphical tool, `cmake-gui`.
 Please read the [CMake documentation] for more information.

-libnabo is also capable of building python bindings, provided that you have Boost.Python installed.

-* `NABO_BUILD_PYTHON` (boolean, default: `ON`): if `ON`, the python bindings will be built.
-If the interpretor, libraries, or Boost.Python cannot be found, the bindings will be skipped.
-Set to `OFF` to disable building the python bindings completely.

-When building the python bindings, libnabo uses the `PythonInterp` and `PythonLibs` CMake packages.
-By default, these may find a different version of python than you want to use.
-To control which version of python to build with, you would set the CMake string variable `Python_ADDITIONAL_VERSIONS`.
-As with the other options, you can set this when you run `cmake`, or with `ccmake` / `cmake-gui`.
-This string is to be a version string of the form `MAJOR.MINOR.PATCH`.
-You can omit both `MINOR` and `PATCH`, or omit `PATCH`.
-Some examples:

-	# We are in the root `libnabo` directory, where CMakeLists.txt is
-	$ mkdir build
-	$ cd build

-	# You can run `python3 --version` to get your current version
-	# or similarly `python --version` for python2
-	#
-	# Build exactly 3.6.3
-	$ cmake .. -DPython_ADDITIONAL_VERSIONS='3.6.3'
-	# Build any 3.6.x
-	$ cmake .. -DPython_ADDITIONAL_VERSIONS='3.6'
-	# Build any 3.x
-	$ cmake .. -DPython_ADDITIONAL_VERSIONS='3'

-	# Build any 2.x
-	$ cmake .. -DPython_ADDITIONAL_VERSIONS='2'

-**Note**: for Python 3, you may see a message like the following, which is safe to *ignore*:

-	CMake Warning at /long/path/FindBoost.cmake:1587 (message):
-	  No header defined for python3; skipping header check

 Quick compilation and installation under Unix